-Deloitte LLP is the auditor of the Company and is independent within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario.
+Deloitte LLP is the auditor of the Company and is independent within the meaning of the CPA Code of Professional Conduct of the Chartered Professional Accountants of Ontario.

 13. AUDIT COMMITTEE

 Mandate of the Audit Committee

 The purpose of the Audit Committee is to augment and improve financial disclosure by the Company and to monitor compliance by the Company with all applicable legal requirements in this connection.